preyx/stormshade-preyx/README.md

 **Notes:**
 - Install Stormshade using [Espresso Glow V11](http://bit.ly/EspressoGlowV11) by [Espresso Lalafell](https://twitter.com/Espressolala)
-- Make sure the ini file is in the "game\reshade-presets" folder.
+- Place the ini file is in the "game\reshade-presets" folder.
+- Activate the "FF14-PrEyX" preset and enjoy!
 - I use the "High (Desktop)" graphics preset with the following customizations:
   - Graphics Settings > General > Occlusion Culling > Off
   - Graphics Settings > General > Anti-aliasing > Off